Circulation and Coagulation

 Another animal study showed that thrombosis risk was not increased when given doses of MK4, up to 250 mg/kg of body weight (Ronden et al, 1997).

+A study of elderly patients with osteoporosis were given 45 mg/day three times day, after meals for 12 weeks.
+The clotting parameters remained stable, indicating that MK4 can be administered safely (Asakura, et al, 2001).
 In human subjects, a study was conducted to examine whether vitamin K supplementation improves bioactivity in patients on dialysis.
 The subjects were given doses of 45, 135, or 360 micrograms a day for six weeks.
 The risk of clots or thrombosis was evaluated by the endogenous thrombin potential, which is the most sensitive marker to evaluate thrombosis risk in plasma.
 Clotting risk was not affected by MK-7 intakes as high as 360 mcg a day for 6 weeks (Westenfeld, Krueger, et al 2012).

 Theuwissen and her group expressly studied the question of whether very high vitamin K intake could lead to increased clotting risk.
 Since the key role of vitamin K in regulating haemostasis is generally known, an obvious question is whether increased vitamin K intake may lead to increased clotting tendency.
 They gave MK7 to healthy subjects and studied their thrombin generation.
 They gave them daily doses of 10, 20, 45, 90, 180 or 360 ug. for 12 weeks.
 Their results showed that while circulating osteocalcin and matrix Gla protein were increasingly carboxylated, there were no adverse effects on thrombin generation and no effect on the blood coagulation system in general, such as a change in prothrombin time.
 There was no evidence of vitamin K-induced hypercoagulability in healthy subjects (Theuwissen, Cranenburg et al, 2012).